Antetokounmpo's 40 points, late block lead Bucks past 76ers

 Every time it looked as if Milwaukee was going to pull away, the 76ers answered with a 3 to stay close.
 Embiid’s 3-pointer with 49.8 seconds left pulled Philadelphia within 117-116.
 After a turnover by Brook Lopez, Philadelphia had a chance to go in front, but Embiid missed a 14-footer following a timeout.

 Antetokounmpo was fouled on the ensuing possession and made the first of two free throws to put the Bucks up 118-116 with 13.2 seconds to play.
 After another 76ers timeout, Harden’s step-back 3 was long.
-Embiid grabbed the rebound and looked primed to tie it with an easy layup, but Antetokounmpo swatted it away with 1.6 seconds left.
+Embiid grabbed the rebound and looked primed to tie it with an easy layup, but Antetokounmpo blocked it.
 The officials originally ruled that it was goaltending, tying the score, but it was overturned after a video review.

+“Just let my instincts play,” Antetokounmpo said.
+“I just tried to jump as high as I can and make a play.”

 The 76ers controlled the ensuing jump ball but ran out of time for a shot.